aallan/node-owlintuition/README.md

 node-owlintuition
 =================

-node.js library for the [OWL Intuition range](http://www.theowl.com) of energy monitoring and control systems
+node.js library for the [OWL Intuition range](http://www.theowl.com) of energy monitoring and control systems.
+It has been tested against v2.0 and v2.1 of the Network OWL firmware.

 Install
 -------